 We chose to go to Isola Bella, and after being told it was the ‘pearl of the Ionian’, we had high expectations.
 Thankfully, it did not let us down.
 The beach sweeps around in a semi circle, leading out to an islet of the same name.
 The area is surrounded by lush vegetation and turquoise seas.
 For us, we found the sea beautiful.
 Awash with fish and some coral, it was excellent for snorkelling, which our children love.

 The islet was purchased by Lady Trevelyan, an English aristocrat, in the 1890s, and she built a small house and planted exotic plants.
-It is now protected by the WWF, but many thank Lady Trevelyan for protected and created this beautiful place.
+It is now protected by the WWF, but many thank Lady Trevelyan for protecting and creating this beautiful place.
 You can venture onto the islet for 4 euros entrance.

 You can’t go to Taormina without visiting the ancient theatre.
 The theatre originates from Greek times, and is still in use today.
 I have written a separate blog on this, but the Taormina Antico Teatro is not worth missing!